allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

     set(key, value) {
       const address = this._hash(key);
       if (!this.data[address]) {
-        // this is to prevent collission and cause new data overwrite old data this.data[address] = [];
+        // this is to prevent collision and cause new data overwrite old data this.data[address] = [];
       }
       this.data[address].push([key, value]);